UNIVERSE-HPC/course-material/high_performance_computing/hpc_intro/01_hpc_intro.md

 in a new tab.
 To present the content, press `C` to open a **c**lone in a separate window, then press `P` to toggle **p**resentation mode.

-::::challenge{id=never-used-server, title="I've Never Used a Server, Have I?"}
+::::challenge{id=never-used-server title="I've Never Used a Server, Have I?"}

 Take a minute and think about which of your daily interactions with a computer may require a remote server or even cluster to provide you with